 Our Best Tips for Mastering International HRIS Rollouts

-While we all know Human Resource Information Systems (HRIS) are a huge benefit for managing the HR challenges that a global workforce presents, training your workforce and implementing that system across such a diverse workforce is not a localization challenge for the faint of heart.
+While we all know Human Resource Information Systems (HRIS) are a huge benefit for managing the HR challenges that a global workforce presents, training your workforce and implementing that system (after its undergone an HR translation) across such a diverse workforce is not a localization challenge for the faint of heart.

 First the Benefits

 Uniform documents, consistent processes, and a centralized database with employee information all make it possible for HR managers to do their jobs more effectively.
 In fact, according to PwC’s Saratoga Institute, HRIS software used to its fullest potential can improve efficiency by up to 46%.
 Employees also benefit from a user-friendly HRIS portal which provides a single access point for HR-related tasks.

 Even the best HR software systems are only as good as the people who use them.
 From the beginning, proper end-user training is the best way to ensure proficient use of your International HRIS system and to see the best return on investment.
 And when the system is deployed globally, multilingual translation and cultural considerations are essential for HRIS training adoption.

 Here’s our top recommendations to make sure your training program maximizes user buy-in and engagement to get the efficiency improvement you need to keep your business growing.

 3 Steps to Setting the Strategy – And Avoiding Implementation Missteps

 While it’s tempting to rush straight to the training program in the belief that you can save time by figuring it out as you go, a well-thought-out strategy lays the groundwork for a smooth implementation that will avoid missteps and dissatisfy users on the system.